 - Improved self-image

 - Increased motivation

 - Improved ability to titrate abreaction, self sooth, recognize and cope with traumatic triggers

-How Can Music Help with Addiction?
+How Can Music Help With Addiction?

 Music therapy can help regulate negative emotions and promote self-growth.
 In group sessions, participants can enjoy the sense of community as they learn new songs together and work as a team.
-Groups may communicate by brainstorming music video ideas, listening to and discussing music, reading informational articles for discussion, view music videos, and sing solo or in a group.
+Groups may communicate by brainstorming music video ideas, listening to and discussing music, reading informational articles for discussion, viewing music videos, and singing solo or in a group.
 Music Therapist Kathleen Killeen says she, “observes a fraternal camaraderie in the majority of her group patients that they might never have encountered in their own families or communities.”
 Patients may feel a sense of belonging that once seemed unattainable.

 Make a Call (855) 826-4464

 There are many options when choosing therapies for a substance use disorder, such as animal-assisted therapy, meditation therapy, and holistic therapies such as massage, spiritual, and art therapy.
 When selecting a treatment center, it’s important to note the types of therapy that they have available.
 Once you arrive at a rehabilitation facility, professionals will work with you to create a treatment plan which may include music therapy.
 You do not need to already know how to play an instrument or have a particular passion for music; anyone can benefit from exploring this type of therapy as a form of self-expression.
 Connect with a treatment provider to get answers to your questions, risk-free.